Fraxinus nigra: Ecology and conservation status

 Black ash commonly occurs in swamps, often with the closely related green ash.
 Its fall foliage is yellow.
 Black ash is one of the first trees to lose its leaves in the fall.
 It is very closely related to Manchurian ash, and will easily hybridize with it.
 Some consider the two to be geographic isolates of each other.

 The species was considered abundant and its survival of little concern prior to the invasion of the emerald ash borer, first detected in North America in 2002.
 However, since that time this invasive insect has spread throughout most of the tree's range, and within a few years black ash is expected to be all but extirpated; a similar fate awaits green ash.
 In 2014, a U.S. Forest Service agent estimated that "ninety-nine percent of the ashes in North America are probably going to die."
 Blue ash and white ash are only slightly less affected.
+Some populations in the northern part of its range may persist, where they see winter temperatures low enough to kill or significantly reduce the population of the emerald ash borer.

 Direct usefulness for humans

-This wood is used by Native Americans of the North East for making baskets and other devices.
+In Mi'kma'ki (made up of Nova Scotia, New Brunswick, Prince Edward Island, and eastern Quebec, Canada), the black ash, or wisqoq, has been vital to the Mi'kmaq culture and was used to make many functional items like chairs, canoes, axes, snowshoes, and most notably, baskets.
+The sale of black ash baskets sustained many Mi'kmaw families when income was scarce.

 The Shakers also made extensive use of the black ash for creating baskets.
-Also called basket ash, brown ash, swamp Ash, hoop ash, and water ash.
+Also called basket ash, brown ash, swamp ash, hoop ash, and water ash.

 It is also a popular wood for making electric guitars and basses, due to its good resonant qualities.